 In practical case, any algorithm that generate seemingly random prize results are widely implemented in gacha machine of games.
 Here I would like to introduce some simple models in gacha design—different model could be interactively adopted.

-Take and Not Return is a very useful model to make sure that players can get the biggest prize in a specific cost range while still preserve the joy of unexpected fortune.
+Take without Replacement is a useful model to make sure that players can get the biggest prize in a specific cost range while still preserve the joy of unexpected fortune.

-Just like I had mentioned before, the visual design of gashapon often reminds players of a simple lucky draw game in daily life, but inside the black box can be any algorithm that accords with the purpose of design.
-If designers can provide specific specs, it’s often not so hard for programmer to implement them in games.
+Just like I had mentioned before, the visual appearence of gashapon often reminds players of a simple lucky draw game in daily life, but inside the black box can be any algorithm that accords with the purpose of design.
+If designers can provide specific specs, it’s often not so hard for programmer to implement these in games.
 For example, the skill of Conditional Mapping.

 According to the image below, we may count players’ participation times of a gacha machine and map each drawing to different Simple Possibility tables according to its remainder(%).
 Under such circumstances, players will get card, weapon and currency in order.However, in this case, some hard-core players would easily find that there exists some specific patterns in the drawing.
-To solve this problem, we can further combine the skill of Take and Not Return with Conditional Mapping.
+To solve this problem, we can further combine the skill of Take without Replacement with Conditional Mapping.

 In such case, you might imagine that there exists a virtual mother pool, which contains balls of different colors.
 Once a ball is took out, it would not be put back; each color is mapped to a designated Simple Possibility table.
 For example, red balls means S-card, but there exists three different S-cards on the table.
 Which card would players get is random.
 Once the random is well controlled, it could be fun.